How My Single Mother Saved for College to Keep Me Debt Free After Graduation

 If your child is already in school, don’t forget to look into school tax benefits.
 The American Opportunity Credit, for example, allows for a credit of up to $2,500 for tuition and related expenses for each of the first four years your child attends college at least half of the time.
 Other benefits to look into include the Hope Credit and Lifetime Learning Credit.
 If you don’t know what tax benefits and credits are available to you, ask a tax professional.
 These benefits will help you save money you can put towards college.

 Recognizing my writing talents, my mother consistently encouraged me to apply for scholarships.
 There are tons of scholarships students can apply for that will reward you for any number of traits, characteristics, or abilities.
 Work with your son or daughter to find relevant scholarships and apply to all of them.
 You may not necessarily get one, but it doesn’t hurt to try.
 Plus, it can help boost your kid’s application when it comes time to apply for college.

 In addition, take advantage of scholarships offered to children of single parents.
 Many organizations and institutions realize the financial hardships that single parents face, so there are specific scholarships geared to single-parent children.
-If I have one regret, it’s not applying to these types of scholarships — or to many scholarships in general.
-There is so much free money out there waiting to be rewarded to a student, so take advantage and apply today.
+If I have one regret, it’s not applying to these types of scholarships -- or to many scholarships in general.
+Single parents saving for college should take advantage of these scholarships.
+There is so much free money out there waiting to be rewarded to a student, so apply today.

 Whether you use these five strategies to save money for your kids’ education or others, the most important thing you must do as a single parent is create and implement plan of action.